 External Heat Links:

-- Extreme Heat - U.S. Centers for Disease Control and Prevention (CDC)
+- Extreme Heat and Your Health - U.S. Centers for Disease Control and Prevention (CDC)

 - Extreme Heat: Effects on Children and Pregnant Women - U.S. Environmental Protection Agency